mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ### Client-Server with Happy Eyeballs and 0-RTT establishment

-The fundamental design of a client need not change at all for happy eyeballs (selection of multiple potential protocol stacks through connection racing); this is handled by the Post Sockets implementation automatically.
-If this connection racing is to use 0-RTT data, the client must mark the outgoing message as idempotent.
+The fundamental design of a client need not change at all for happy eyeballs
+{{RFC6555}} (selection of multiple potential protocol stacks through connection racing); this is handled by the Post Sockets implementation automatically.
+If this connection racing is to use 0-RTT data (i.e., as provided by TCP Fast Open
+{{RFC7413}}, the client must mark the outgoing message as idempotent.

 ~~~~~~~~
 // connect to a server given a remote